Online Fair Allocations with Binary Valuations and Beyond: Allocation of Chores

-Next, we will show that $A^k=(A^k_1,\cdots, A^k_n)$ is MMS.
-For arbitrary agent $i \in N$, if her bundle is EF, we are done.
+\paragraph{MMS.} Fix an arbitrary agent $i \in N$ and an arbitrary round $k$.
+If her bundle is EF, we are done.
 If not, then let us consider two cases.
-When $i \in [n-1]$, she has a binary valuation function, and by our algorithm description, the number of items with non-zero costs in her bundle is at most one more than that of the other agent's bundle.
+When $i \in [n-1]$, she has the additive binary valuation function, and by our algorithm description, the number of items with non-zero costs in her bundle is at most one more than that of the other agent's bundle.
 Thus, it is not hard to see that her bundle is MMS.
 When $i = n$, currently, the number of items in her bundle is one more than that of the other agent's bundle, and the extra item has the cost of $a_n$.
-After removing this item, the cost of her bundle is no more than that of the other agent's bundle in her perspective, so we can conclude that her bundle is MMS. \end{proof}
+After removing this item, the cost of her bundle is no more than that of the other agent's bundle from her perspective, so we can conclude that her bundle is MMS. \end{proof}

-\begin{proposition} For the deterministic allocation of indivisible chores, no online algorithm can compute a complete allocation that is $\alpha$-EF1 or MMS, and $\beta$-min-USC for any $\alpha, \beta \geq 1$, even for two agents where one agent has the additive binary cost function and the other agent has the additive bi-valued cost function. \end{proposition}
+\begin{proposition} Given any $\alpha, \beta\geq1$, for the deterministic allocation of indivisible chores, no online algorithm can compute a complete allocation satisfying \begin{itemize} \item $\alpha$-EF1 and $\beta$-min-USC, \item or MMS and $\beta$-min-USC, \end{itemize} even for two agents where one agent has the additive binary cost function and the other agent has the additive personalized bi-valued cost function. \end{proposition}